Ricar8o/IETI-JPA-MongoDB/Answers.md

     The names are customer and product.

     Nowhere are those names assigned, I assume they have those names because the model classes and nowhere is specified any name for the collections.

+8. Implement the queries of the previous step using *derived query methods* in your repository interface.
+Is it possible to implement all of them?

+Users that have assigned more than 2 Todos query is not possible to implement using derived query methods because it needs information from both collections ( user and todo ).